 Winnipeg, MB – Almost everyone shops online for certain items these days, and as we sail into the busiest spending season of the year it can make Christmas shopping a breeze.
 You can even have your online orders wrapped for you and ready to go under the tree the instant they show up at your door.
 Naturally, when you order something online it needs to be shipped to you via companies like Amazon, UPS or even good old Canada Post.
 Therein lies the problem.
 This time of year consumers get tons of fake shipping invoices in their Inbox that look like the real deal.

-“Just about every shipping company is used fraudulently to get at your personal and financial information,” says Evan Kelly, Senior Communications Advisor for BBB serving Mainland BC.
+“Just about every shipping company is used fraudulently to get at your personal and financial information,” says Len Andrusiak, President and CEO of BBB serving Manitoba and NW Ontario.
 “The scammers send spam with links that could infect your computer, or they try and get you to input credit card information claiming there is an issue with your delivery.”

 Tips to identify fake shipping invoices:

 For more than 100 years, Better Business Bureau has been helping people find businesses and brands they can trust.
-In 2016, people turned to BBB more than 365 million times for BBB Business Reviews, all available for free at bbb.org.
-BBB Serving Mainland B.C., founded in 1939 and serving the Lower Mainland, Thompson-Okanagan, Northern, Central and Southern Interior BC, and the Yukon, is one of 108 local, independent BBBs across North America.
-In 2016, consumers turned to BBB Serving Mainland B.C. more than 2 million times for Business Reviews and processed 6,000 complaints.
+In 2016, people turned to BBB more than 165 million times for BBB Business Reviews, all available for free at bbb.org.
+BBB Serving Manitoba and NW Ontario, founded in 1930 and is one of 108 local, independent BBBs in the U.S., Canada and Mexico.
+In 2016, consumers turned to BBB Serving Manitoba and NW Ontario more than 375 thousand times for Business Reviews.